mindis/snowplow.github.com/_posts/2013-10-21-scripting-hadoop-part-1-adventures-with-scala-rhino-and-javascript.md

 Each of these approaches has its strengths and weaknesses, and we will certainly continue to develop and improve all three.
 But we also want to explore if there is a "middle ground" between configuration options and fully bespoke code: can we somehow make the Snowplow Enrichment process user-scriptable?

-We started our research with a few key assumptions:
+If possible, the following approach would make an attractive middle ground:

-1. We would pass one or more user-authored scripts into our Scalding ETL at runtime
+1. Pass one or more user-authored scripts into our Scalding ETL at runtime
-2. The user-authored script(s) would be executed against each row of event data
+2. The user-authored script(s) are executed against each row of event data
-3. These scripts should be written in a popular and easy-to-learn scripting language
+3. These scripts can be written in a popular and easy-to-learn scripting language

-These assumptions brought us quickly to two technologies: Java's [ScriptEngine] [script-engine] and Mozilla's [Rhino] [rhino].
+Two technologies stand out as potential candidates: Java's [ScriptEngine] [script-engine] and Mozilla's [Rhino] [rhino].
 ScriptEngine is a technology bundled with J2SE 6+ which allows dynamic languages to be evaluated at runtime from Java; Rhino is an implementation of JavaScript written in Java and available to any JVM app through ScriptEngine.

-The first step was to test out Rhino and Scala's inter-operation to see what was possible.
+The first step to test if this approach is viable, was to test out Rhino and Scala's inter-operation to see what was possible.
 In the rest of this blog post, we will reproduce that investigation as an interactive REPL (read–eval–print loop) session.
 To follow along, you will need to have SBT and Scala installed...

 <!--more-->